rattatap/homebrew-tap/README.md

 # Rattatap-Tap: Useful Formulae and `brew` Commands

-If you find anything here useful, your stars are appreciated.
+If you find anything here useful, a ⭐ is appreciated!

 ## Installation